p-adic iterated integration on semistable curves: Frobenius action on fundamental groups

 \section{Frobenius action on fundamental groups}

 In this section, we define the Frobenius action on the log rigid fundamental torsor and study Frobenius-invariant paths.
 As noted in the previous section, the main obstacle is the difficulty in comparing $(X,M)$ and $(X^{(q)},M^{(q)})$ .
-We remedy this problem by relating the fundamental group of $(X,M)$ to that of $(X_t,M_t)$, following an approach of Lazda that is applied more systematically (in the non-log setting) in \cite[Section~3.2]{Lazda:rational}.
-We use the the homotopy exact sequence to identify $\pi^{\rig,\un}_1((X,M);F_1,F_2)$ with
+We remedy this problem by relating the fundamental group of $(X,M)$ to that of $(X_t,M_t)$ following Lazda \cite[Section~3.2]{Lazda:rational}.
+By the homotopy exact sequence,

 which does carry a Frobenius.
 To obtain Frobenius-invariant basepoints, we will need to make use of tangential basepoints (Remark~\ref{r:tangentialbasepoint}) and specialization paths (Definition~\ref{d:specializationpath}).
-The latter necessitates a choice of $\Log(\pi)$, and we take an indeterminate $\ell$.
-This necessitates tensoring the fundamental torsor with $K[\ell]$ which will be denoted by the subscript ``$\ell$''.
+The latter necessitates a choice of $\Log(\pi)$, and we take an indeterminate $\ell$, tensoring the fundamental torsor with $K[\ell]$ (which will be denoted by the subscript ``$\ell$'').